 1st Grade

-Catholic identity must and does permeate the curriculum guidelines, instruction, and assessments.
+Catholic identity must and does permeate the curriculum guidelines, the instruction, and assessments.
 Curriculum guidelines provide a template for teachers to provide instruction, and assessments demonstrate that learners have achieved unsurpassed academic success.
 A process of continuous improvement ensures that curriculum guidelines are regularly examined and updated or revised where needed.
-For more detailed curriculum information, please contact Mrs. Andrea Allen, Associate Principal, [email protected]
+For more detailed curriculum information, please visit olsorrows.com or contact Mrs. Andrea Allen, Assistant Principal, [email protected].

 RELIGION

-The emphasis of the first-grade curriculum is on students growing to know, love, and trust God.
+The emphasis of the first grade curriculum is for students to grow to know, love, and trust God.
 Our students learn prayers through daily prayer, morning prayer, prayer before lunch, prayer at the end of the day, and school Mass.
 They will have an Introduction to the Trinity, with emphasis on the life of Jesus, the plan of salvation, and the child's part in the plan.

 READING

 Students use the Wonders curriculum which provides differentiation for students while strengthening reading skills and confidence.
-Students grow in comprehension and reading fluency through our Wonders reading curriculum.
-Students are challenged to formulate questions before, during, and after reading while identifying the main ideas in a text.
+These skills are taught using mini-lessons and a centers-based approach.
+Students are encouraged to grow in comprehension and reading fluency.
+Students are challenged to formulate questions before, during and after reading, while identifying the main ideas in a text.
 Students also focus on text features of fiction and non-fiction books.
 In first grade, there is a strong focus on phonic skills and reading strategies.
-Our children read “good fit” books that challenge them at an appropriate level to learn best without becoming frustrated.
+Our children read “good fit” books which challenge students without going beyond their ability.
 They do all this with the goal of fostering a love of reading.

 WRITING

 Students use the Zaner-Bloser handwriting series to practice forming letters accurately.
-Students also focus on many forms of writing including; narrative writing, how-to writing, non-fiction writing, and opinion writing.
-Students also focus on journaling and creative writing to help them communicate their through and ideas through writing.
-Students also begin to learn about nouns, verbs, and adjectives to prepare them for formal grammar in second grade.
+Students also focus on many forms of writing including: narrative writing, how-to writing, non-fiction writing, and opinion writing.
+Students are also encouraged to focus on journal and creative writing to help them communicate their through and ideas through writing.
+Students also are introduced to formal elements of grammar such as nouns, verbs, and adjectives.

 SOCIAL STUDIES